technosophos/Skunk/README.md

 accomplish this by adding `"subtitle": "My Subtitle"` in the `settings.json` file, and it will thereafter be available in templates as `.subtitle`.

+## License

+This code is Open Source, and is licensed under the MIT license.
+See LICENSE.txt.